 Search strategy and inclusion criteria

-In this scoping review we aimed to retrieve studies that either explicitly analysed how much of the sex-gap in old-age disabilities that could be attributed to socioeconomic factors, or that contained enough information for us to estimate the contribution.
+In this scoping review we aimed to retrieve studies that either explicitly analysed how much of the sex-gap in old-age disabilities could be attributed to socioeconomic factors, or that contained enough information for us to estimate the contribution.
 The search terms used are described in detail in the supplementary material.
 To be included, the papers had to be published between 2009 and 2019, be peer-reviewed, written in English, include older-adults (aged 50+), include both men and women, have disabilities as an outcome, and be based on observational, quantitative studies.
 We excluded studies based on specific samples (e.g. special patient groups).

 In order for us to be able to extract the necessary information, the studies needed to either be explicitly designed to decompose the sex-gap in disabilities by socioeconomic conditions or be based on a regression design that allowed us to make a decomposition.
 That is, the studies needed to include two models; one where they estimated the sex-gap in disabilities without adjusting for socioeconomic conditions and one where they adjusted for socioeconomic conditions.
 Several studies were excluded because they bundled adjustment for socioeconomic conditions with adjustment for health in the second models, which made a specific attribution to socioeconomic conditions impossible.